 Consider urban homestead maple syruping a culinary adventure.
 Different tree types produce syrup with different flavors, allowing you to diversify your maple syrup tasting palette.
 I’d love to try some birch sap syrup after reading this tantalizing description.

 Our tree is a Norway Maple.
 These are very common in urban areas of the Northeast, since they thrive in urban conditions.
 A little too well, in fact, since now many consider them an invasive species.
 Someone asked why I would bother tapping this “trash” tree, but I have read a number of success stories and we were pleasantly surprised with the quantity of sap that came pouring out of this tree.

 It typically takes 40 gallons of sap to make 1 gallon of syrup.
 Evaporating almost all of the sap you collect will take time and resources.
-If you do this indoors, it can also create some problems for your home if you don’t do it right.
+It can cost $55 per gallon in energy costs.
+It can also create some problems for your home if you don’t do it right.
 (I’ve heard stories of humidity causing walls to peel and a sticky residue covering every inch of the kitchen.)

 If you’re like us and the outside firepit isn’t an option, we have some recommendations for you.
-We have identified the best process for processing your maple syrup indoors in this upcoming post.
+We tried many methods and identified the most energy-efficient method in this post.
 The most important thing to remember for in-home maple syrup production is to not boil too much too fast or you will create problems in your kitchen.

 Standard Maple Sap Collection Options